drumman22/WizAutoCE/README.md

-# WizAutoCE
-Automatically open/close cheat engine depending if wizard101 is open or not.
+I got tired of opening/closing cheat engine when playing wizard101 so made this.